mmellado/js4noobs/README.md

   /**
    * In this example we start with an index of 0 assigned to the variable i.
    * Then we specify that the loop should continue while the value of i is less
-   * than the lenght of the lenght of the colors array.
+   * than the length of the length of the colors array.
    * Finally we specify that the value of i should be incremented after
    * every iteration.
    */